CG Power imbroglio: Gautam Thapar cites board approvals, rejects fund misuse allegations

 The CG Power board began to feel the tremors this March, when an operations committee was formed under chairmanship Narayan Seshadri following the insistence of Nayar.
 Incidentally, the documents also showed that Seshadri was not even present at the board meeting that appointed him as chairman of operations committee.
 Seshadri is also an independent director of CG Power.

-Significantly, Seshadri's Tranzmute Capital is 50 per cent owned by Nayar-led KKR India but this was never disclosed to CG Power when he came onto the board, as per the the documents.
+Significantly, Seshadri's Tranzmute Capital is 50 percent owned by Nayar but this was never disclosed to CG Power when he came onto the board, as per the the documents.
 They are also directors in Epimoney and EPI Venture Partners as investors.
 Also, a non-disclosure agreement was signed between Tranzmute Capital & Management and CG Power in August 2018.

 In a detailed e-mail statement to queries from PTI, KKR India denied any involvement in Seshadri being appointed a director on CG Power board.
 "We are a lender to Avantha Holdings and have no locus standi in any of its underlying group companies.
 KKR India has never been involved in the decision-making process of CG Power," it said.
 The statement said that KKR is aware that SeshadrI was invited directly by Thapar himself to join the board.